pavanyenugu/face-detection-with-openCV/README.md

 ## How to Use

 1. **Upload your image**:
-   Place an image file (preferably with a clear view of faces) in the same directory as the script or upload it to Google Colab.
+   Place an image file (preferably with a clear view of faces) in the same directory as the script or upload it to Google Colab files.

 2. **Run the script**:
    In your terminal or Google Colab, run the Python script to detect faces: